awsdocs/aws-doc-sdk-examples/javav2/example_code/s3/src/main/java/com/example/s3/batch/README.md

 #### Hello Amazon S3 Control

-This example shows you how to get started using 'Amazon S3 Control.
+This example shows you how to get started using Amazon S3 Control.

 #### Learn the basics

-This example shows you how to learn core operations for'Amazon S3 Control'.
+This example shows you how to learn core operations for Amazon S3 Control.

 <!--custom.basic_prereqs.s3-control_Basics.start-->